wandyezj/wandyezj.github.io/writing/free-living.md

 Your identity is constructed by you, and those around you.

+Life is a journey of self construction and reinvention.
+Each day a new beginning and a new end.

 What would the person you want to be do?

 What would those around you expect of the person you want to be?